You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

 We have lots of resources to help you prepare.
-If you study and complete the practice tests, you should have a really good chance of passing the knowledge test.
-And don't worry, if you don't pass on the first try, you can take the test again after 7 days (there's a fee each time).
+If you study and complete the practice tests, you have a good chance of passing the knowledge test.
+And don't worry, if you don't pass on the first try, you can take the test again after 7 days (note: there's a fee each time you take the test).

 Read and study Learn to Drive Smart

 Know your signs!
 Almost one in five questions on your knowledge test will be about road signs.
-You'll find every single one of them on our road signs practice test.
-If you know your signs, you can have a better chance of passing the real test.
+You'll find every single one on our road signs practice test.
+If you know your signs, you have a better chance of passing the real test.

 Try Street Sense